FACT-Finder-Web-Components/documentation/markdown/en/ff-loading-spinner.md

 <ff-loading-spinner></ff-loading-spinner>
 ```
 As soon as a request is sent to FACT-Finder, `ff-loading-spinner` will
 be displayed.
-When the response is received the element will be hidden again.
+When the response is received, the element will be hidden again.

 #### Changing color

 You can also change the element's color by passing a CSS color value.

 ```html
 <!-- using HEX -->